elia-pia/Hackpad/README.md

 ## What's in this repo

 - `pcb/` — KiCad project, schematic, and PCB layout
-- `cad/` — STEP files for the enclosure and lid, if you want to edit the case
+- `cad/` — STEP files for the enclosure and lid
-- `production/` — ready-to-use files: STLs for printing, gerbers for fab, and a pre-built firmware `.uf2`
+- `production/` — ready-to-use files: STLs for printing, gerbers for pcb, and a pre-compiled firmware `.uf2`
 - `firmware/` — QMK firmware source and keymap
-- `assets/` — renders and diagrams used in this README
+- `assets/` — fotos and diagrams used in this README
 ## Building it

 1. **Get the PCB made** — send `production/gerbers.zip` to a fab, or open `pcb/hackpad.kicad_pro` in [KiCad](https://www.kicad.org/) if you want to modify the design first.